2019 Fueling Futures Luncheon

 - Bright Futures Award presented to Parker, Smith & Feek

 There’s no cost to attend.
 All gifts are meaningful and bring us closer to helping even more families break the cycle of poverty through educational opportunities.
-We are amazed by the generosity of last year’s gifts, which averaged $207 per donor.
+We are amazed by the generosity of last year’s luncheon donors, who averaged $207 per gift.

 Stephanie Land, New York Times Bestselling Author of MAID: Hard Work, Low Pay, and a Mother’s Will to Survive

 Stephanie Land’s work has been featured in the New York Times, the New York Review of Books, the Washington Post, the Guardian, Vox, Salon, and many other outlets.
 She focuses on social and economic justice as a writing fellow through both the Center for Community Change and the Economic Hardship Reporting Project.